amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 > 📘 **Reference**: [Privileged Access Devices](https://docs.microsoft.com/en-us/security/compass/privileged-access-devices)

-### 3. Modify the mlz-aad-parameters.json configuration file
+### 3. Prepare to run AAD Tenant Baseline configuration script

-The parameters file for the MLZ tenant baseline configuration scripts includes all the settings for running the MLZ AAD Baseline scripts.
+The Azure AD tenant baseline for MLZ is applied using a parameters file fed into [Configure-AADTenantBaseline.ps1](/src/Configure-AADTenantBaseline.ps1) script.
+PowerShell is required to run the baseline.
+Download the script and parameters file from [/src](/MLZ-Identity-AzureADSetup/src/).

+#### MLZ-AAD-Parameters.json
-The JSON-formatting parameters file can be found [here](/src/mlz-aad-parameters.json)
+Settings for deploying the configuration baseline are set in a parameters file.
+This file represents the configuration that will be applied when running the baseline.
+The JSON-formatting parameters file can be found [here](/src/mlz-aad-parameters.json).

-At minimum, modify the **GlobalParameterSet**.
+At minimum, modify the **GlobalParameterSet** to match the environment before running the script.

+The **mlz-aad-parameters.json** file must be read into a variable and passed to the `ParametersJson` parameter of the **Configure-AADTenantBaseline.ps1** script.
+The script needs to navigate the parameters file and expects it to be in JSON format.

 |Parameter|Description|DefaultValue|
 |---------|-----------|------------|